alexandrahanganu/learn-a-language/README.md

 Implement a system able to learn a grammar for a natural language.

+### For the User Guide: documentation/Learn a Language - User Guide.pdf

 ## The system has two main functionalities:
 - Accepts as input raw text and uses it to learn or update a grammar.
 - Accepts as input raw text and checks if all sentences are parse-able by the available grammar.